All Episodes

 Thanks for joining us.

-Tonight we know the President of the United States has no facts.
+Tonight, we know the President of the United States has no facts.

-No facts to back up his startling allegation that the former president of the United States, President Obama, wiretapped him in Trump Tower during the campaign.
+No facts to back up his startling allegation that the former President of the United States, President Obama, wiretapped him in Trump Tower during the campaign.

 We know this because House Speaker Paul Ryan also says he's seen no evidence.

-Now remember, the President asked Congress to investigate, and the House and Senate Intelligence Committees have been doing just that for the last dozen days.
+Now, remember, the president asked Congress to investigate, and the House and Senate Intelligence Committees have been doing just that for the last dozen days.

-We know the President has no facts to back up his early morning Saturday tweet storm, because in today's White House briefing, Press Secretary Sean Spicer read a long list of media reports that he seemed to believe back up the president's claims.
+We know the president has no facts to back up his early morning Saturday tweet storm because in today's White House briefing, Press Secretary Sean Spicer read a long list of media reports that he seemed to believe back up the president's claims.

-Do you want to see Billy Madison, the game show scene?
+Do you want to see Billy Madison?

 Everyone in this room is dumber for having listened to that.